HarshadRanganathan/gnib-visa-app/README.md

 Issues:

-    -   CORS error in accessing domain `burghquayregistrationoffice.inis.gov.ie`: No 'Access-Control-Allow-Origin' header is present on the requested resource.
-Origin 'https://gnib-visa-app.herokuapp.com' is therefore not allowed access.
+    -   CORS error in accessing domain: No 'Access-Control-Allow-Origin' header is present on the requested resource.

+## Approach 2

+Run React with Express web server